 They may have problematic side effects, be time-consuming, or be simply too costly.
 The team’s method, however, arguably has more benefits — even beyond its potential effectiveness as a treatment.

 “Our approach uses a one-time application of very small amounts of two agents to stimulate the immune cells only within the tumor itself,” Dr. Levy explains.
 This method can “teach” immune cells how to fight against that specific type of cancer, which then allows them to migrate and destroy all other existing tumors.

-Although the immune system’s role is to detect and eliminate harmful foreign bodies, many types of cancer cell are able to evade detection in complex ways, which enables them to grow and spread.
+Although the immune system’s role is to detect and eliminate harmful foreign bodies, many types of cancer cell are able to

 In the new study, Dr. Levy and his team delivered micrograms of two specific agents into one hard tumor site in each of the affected mice.
 The agents in question were: